Kabie/artifact_deck_code/README.md

 # ArtifactDeckCode

 Encoder and decoder for decks of the Artifact game.
-See [Reference coder by Valve](https://github.com/ValveSoftware/ArtifactDeckCode).
+See [reference coder by Valve](https://github.com/ValveSoftware/ArtifactDeckCode).

 ## Installation